-The purpose of this article is to point out a possible financial planning opportunity for those who own a 529 College Savings Plan and may need to fund private elementary and high school tuition costs.
+If you own a 529 College Savings Plan and need to fund private elementary and high school tuition costs, keep reading.

 Most people know the basics of a 529 College Savings Plan.
 They are an extremely popular method of saving for college, with more than $350 billion invested in 529 Plans in the United States.
 529 Plans were created in 1996 under the Small Business Job Protection Act and offer attractive tax benefits, such as tax-advantaged savings for those wanting to save for college.
 The plan allows contributions on behalf of a named beneficiary, the student, which are invested and grow tax-deferred over time.
 The proceeds can be used to pay for college or accredited post-secondary institution education costs.
 Earnings and withdrawals from the account are tax-free when used for qualified education expenses (i.e., tuition, room and board, technology, and books).